heavenshell/vim-kotoha/README.md

 ##Search by word

-You can quote a phrase by typing search word after /k.
+You can quote a phrase by typing search word after ``KotohaQuery``.

 ```viml
 :set omnifunc=kotoha#complete